ajithpunnakula/hgface-hackathon/README.md

 ## Running the Simulator

-Run the robotic arm simulator with the following command:
+move to lerobot repo, make sure you are still using the same virutal env and then Run the robotic arm simulator with the following command:
 ```
 pip install -e ".[hilserl]"
 mjpython lerobot/scripts/rl/gym_manipulator.py --config_path config_mac_gui.json